chrplr/PCBS/docs/representing-numbers-images-text.rst

 -  If you want to know how negative integer numbers are represented, see http://en.wikipedia.org/wiki/Two%27s_complement

--  To understand how real numbers are encoded, read `What Every Programmer Should Know About Floating-Point Arithmetic <http://floating-point-gui.de/>`__ and https://docs.python.org/2/tutorial/floatingpoint.html#tut-fp-issues
+-  To understand how real numbers (a.k.a. “floats”) are encoded, read `What Every Programmer Should Know About Floating-Point Arithmetic <http://floating-point-gui.de/>`__ and https://docs.python.org/2/tutorial/floatingpoint.html#tut-fp-issues

 Representation of text
 ======================